sws2apps/organized-app/README.md

+# Congregation Program for Everyone (CPE)

-# Life and Ministry Meeting Overseer Assistant (LMM-OA)
+- **Module**: Life and Ministry Meeting Overseer Assistant.

-LMM-OA is a web application that will allow you to schedule the Midweek Meeting for Jehovah’s Witnesses.
+- This module of the CPE program will allow you to schedule the Midweek Meeting for Jehovah’s Witnesses.

 ## Preview

 ![LMM-OA](https://user-images.githubusercontent.com/26148770/203717917-a88b34b7-b898-445e-b688-2a2f59ccbec9.png)

-## Who should use LMM-OA?
+## Who should use this module?

-LMM-OA is designed for use by the Life and Ministry Meeting Overseer.
+This module is designed for use by the Life and Ministry Meeting Overseer.

-## What are the device requirements to open LMM-OA?
+## What are the device requirements to open CPE?

-LMM-OA is a web application, and it is also PWA capable.
+CPE is a web application, and it is also PWA capable.
 All devices that have up to date browser, depending on which platform it is running can use this web application.

 ## May I contribute?